mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Some Travellers are lucky enough to get their hands on a spacecraft when they muster out from their careers; delipidated, full of quirks and mortgaged to the hilt but a spacecraft ready for adventure.
-The space- craft gained depends on the career followed but there is a huge variety of spacecraft making their way across Charted Space and Travellers always like something a little unusual.
+The space-craft gained depends on the career followed but there is a huge variety of spacecraft making their way across Charted Space and Travellers always like something a little unusual.